Beans Recipe – High-Protein

 Pin this recipe on Pinterest to save for later

 It makes the perfect main dish or side dish for gatherings and picnics.
-Cook it with soups and stews for the best combinations yet!
+Cook it with soups and stews for the best combinations yet.
+No wonder High Protein Beans are so famous in Africa!

 Ingredients

-With these ingredients, you can make sure that you’re cooking only the best Beans recipe in town!
+With these ingredients, you can make sure that you’re cooking only the best High-Protein Beans in town!

 Black-eyed beans

-They are called black-eyed beans for a reason.
+Have you ever wondered why they’re called “black-eyed beans”?
 These beans have black spots that resemble eyes.
 Black-eyed beans are also called “goat peas” or “southern peas.”

 When it comes to flavor, black-eyed beans have a meaty, earthy, starchy, and smoky quality.
-Once cooked, they will have a soft, creamy, and tender texture.
+Once cooked, they will have a soft, creamy, and tender texture – absolutely satisfying with every spoonful.

 Black-eyed beans are usually used in African recipes because they taste amazing with the right herbs and spices.
 Not only are they loaded with flavors, but these beans also have lots of health benefits.